 Cambodia acceded to the ASEAN Treaty of Amity and Cooperation in January 1995 and participated in the ASEAN Regional Forum in 1995.
-Cambodia is the 2012 Chair of ASEAN and the East Asia Summit in 2012.
-Cambodia previously chaired ASEAN in 2003.
+Cambodia chaired ASEAN and the East Asia Summit in 2012.
+It had previously chaired ASEAN in 2003.

 China's geopolitical interest in Cambodia changed significantly with the end of the Cold War.
 It retains considerable influence, including through close links with former King Norodom Sihanouk, many senior members of Cambodian Government and the ethnic Chinese community in Cambodia.
 There are regular high level exchanges between the two countries.
 China provides substantial bilateral aid, and economic links continued to grow.
 In 2010 China was Cambodia's principal import source.

 Thailand is Cambodia's second largest import source and has been a key investor in Cambodia, including in the tourism sector.
 National Highway 48 through Koh Kong Province is likely to become a major commercial and economic link between the two countries.
 However, border demarcation remains an irritant in the relationship, fuelled by historical sensitivities and tensions flare periodically.

 Japan plays a constructive role in Cambodia and is one of the largest donors to Cambodia.
 Prime Minister Hun Sen paid an official visit to Japan in June 2007.
 During the visit an Agreement on Liberalisation, Promotion and Protection of Investment was signed.
 King Norodom Sihamoni paid a state visit to Japan in May 2010.